Biden Says 'Can't Stop' Building Of More Mexico Border Wall

-Washington: US President Joe Biden defended his administration's plans to add to the border wall with Mexico Thursday, saying he couldn't stop the use of funds earmarked under Donald Trump's signature policy.
+(MENAFN- Jordan Times) WASHINGTON - US President Joe Biden defended his administration's plans to add to the border wall with Mexico on Thursday, saying he couldn't stop the use of funds earmarked under Donald Trump's signature policy.

 Biden said "no" when asked if he thought barriers worked, despite his own Department of Homeland Security saying there was an "acute and immediate need" to tackle a surge in migrants crossing the frontier.